-Newydd Housing Association and its parent The Cadarn Housing Group are both registered social landlords.
-Both operate as Co-operative & Community Benefit Societies on model rules; Newydd operates on a charitable form of rules while Cadarn operates on non-charitable rules.
+Newydd Housing Association and its parent Newydd Group (formally known as the Cadarn Housing Group) are both registered social landlords.
+Both operate as Co-operative & Community Benefit Societies on model rules; Newydd operates on a charitable form of rules while Newydd Group operates on non-charitable rules.
 Primary regulation of registered social landlords is the responsibility of the Welsh Government.
 Regulation is carried out in accordance with The Regulatory Framework for Housing Associations Registered in Wales.

 The Regulatory Framework

 The Regulatory Framework provides a focus on continuous improvement and a clear Regulator’s judgement.
 There is a requirement for associations to provide an annual statement of compliance with the performance standards set by Welsh Government.

 Regulatory focus will be on strategic risks and business viability issues as housing associations continue to respond to a changing and increasingly complex operating environment.
 There will be increased focus on good governance, specifically on how the Board is assured that its primary responsibility of ensuring the effective running of the Association is fully and properly discharged.

 The Regulatory Framework for Housing Associations can be found here.